10 Email Tips for Better Trade Show Marketing

 By and large, people don’t want to spend a lot of time on their email.
-They understand its necessity, but I think a lot of us all tend to find it’s a chore much of the time, in the same way sorting through postal mail is frequently uninteresting.
+They understand its necessity, but I think many of us tend to find it’s a chore much of the time, in the same way sorting through postal mail is frequently uninteresting.

-So, try using email as a teaser for other social media tools, websites and online materials.
-For example, an email with the subject “Here’s a sneak peak at our new slide show!” with a couple slides included, and a link to the full set on Slideshare.
+So, try using email as a teaser for other social media tools, websites, and online materials.
+For example, an email with the subject “Here’s a sneak peek at our new slide show!” with a couple of slides included and a link to the full set on Slideshare.

 Or, the same principle could be applied to following up after a trade show appearance: Give them a taste of your new designs in your trade show booth, and then remind them of the items they were interested in and provide a link so they can review the full details on your website.

-It’s short and to the point, it creates an instant value proposition, and anyone who’s interested can immediately click through.
+It’s short and to the point.
+It creates an instant value proposition, and anyone interested can immediately click through.
 It’s pretty much the same trick as “Continued on page 3” on newspaper front pages.

-Finally, try to consider what time of day people will be reading your emails, and try to send them when people will be most receptive.
+Finally, try to consider what time of day people will be reading your emails, and try to send them when people are most receptive.
 The context of an audience is becoming increasingly important: what’s happening around them will affect how they view your email message.

 If someone’s a family man, hit them before they go home and have to deal with screaming kids.
 If they’re a Gen Y, have the emails sent at midnight – they’re probably still awake and bored.
 And so forth.
-This is another area where a robust customer database can be a big help in determining peoples’ likely routines.
+This is another area where a robust customer database can help determine peoples’ likely routines.

 10 – Get Some Training

-Email marketing isn’t rocket science, but like any marketing or sales effort, it relies on understanding your target personas and the reasons your prospects make their choices.
-There are several superb online resources that can help shed some light on what works and what doesn’t work:
+Email marketing isn’t rocket science, but like any marketing or sales effort, it relies on understanding your target personas and why your prospects make their choices.
+Several superb online resources can help shed some light on what works and what doesn’t work:

-1) Check out Jill Konrath’s sales blog, which focuses on a broad range of marketing techniques including email campaigns.
+- Check out Jill Konrath’s sales blog, which focuses on a broad range of marketing techniques, including email campaigns.

-and has written several great books on marketing, focusing on email and social media marketing.
-His most recent one, “Jab Jab Jab, Right Hook”, was the inspiration for the email marketing lesson mentioned in the Hubspot article below.
+- Gary Vaynerchuk is the founder and CEO of VaynerMedia and has written several great books on marketing, focusing on email and social media marketing.
+His most recent one, “Jab Jab Jab, Right Hook,” was the inspiration for the email marketing lesson mentioned in the Hubspot article below.

 Companies today need to be smart about their email strategies.
-Its ubiquity makes it a powerful tool for outreach, but the emails increasingly need to be tailored exactly for their recipients to have full effect.
+Its ubiquity makes it a powerful tool for outreach, but these 10 email tips should help ensure the emails are tailored exactly for their recipients to have full effect.

 Think context and relevance in your trade show-related emails.
-A recipient needs a real reason to read, but once they do, they’ll be open and receptive to your message.
+A recipient needs a real reason to read, but they’ll be open and receptive to your message once they do.